rsearls/jModInfGen/README.md

 will run in JDK 8.

-It is likely this tool will not be able to identify all the module names of all the packages reported by jdeps.  jModInfGen makes the best effort and flags, unknown packages in comments for the user to address.
+It is likely this tool will not be able to identify all the module names of all the packages reported by jdeps.  jModInfGen makes the best effort and flags unknown packages in comments for the user to address.

+Project module, mod-info-parser uses lexical analyzer JFlex and LALR Parser Generator for Java java_cup in extracting data from each module-info.java file.
+This tool does not process module-info.class files as this would require JDK9.

+Project module, analyzer processes the data written to classes.dot by utility jdeps and the module-info.java file that can be found in the directory path.
+When this tool is run on a maven project, each module is analyzed.
+An attempt is made to reference inter-projects modules.

+The analyzer writes a module-info.java file which is a merge of data extracted from an existing module-info.java file found in the project and module data found in the project source code.
+This file is written to the directory in which the classes.dot file resides.

 Currently there are 2 other known 3rd party projects related to addressing JSR 376: "The Java Platform Module System" in Project Jigsaw[2],